vpelss/imok/README.md

 - If you do not push the IMOK button before the 'Alert Time', an alert email will be sent to your email list every half hour until you push the IMOK button.
 - If you push the IMNOTOK button an email alert is sent immediately to those in your email list.

-Example: If you choose a 'Alert Date' of 10 Sept 2021 and a 'Alert Time' of 9 am and a 'Alert Interval' of one day, every time you push the IMOK button your next 'Alert Date/Time' will be reset to 9 am the next day.
+Example: If you choose an 'Alert Date' of 10 Sept 2021 and an 'Alert Time' of 9 am and an 'Alert Interval' of one day, every time you push the IMOK button your next 'Alert Date/Time' will be reset to 9 am the next day.

 You can test it at: https://www.emogic.com/cgi/imok/imok.cgi